Maeklong Railway Market; Everything You Need to Know!

 - It’s better to arrive a little early to get a good spot, sometimes there are quite a few tourists!

-- Walk a little up the tracks where there are less people
+- Walk a little up the tracks where there are fewer people

 - When the train comes, BE CAREFUL!
 Remember this is a functioning train and a functioning market, it’s not there for us tourists